 Damage to nerves, arteries, smooth muscles, and fibrous tissues, often as a result of disease, is the most common cause of ED.
 Vascular disease and neurologic disease account for about 70 percent of ED cases.
 Between 35 and 50 percent of men with diabetes experience ED.

-The AUA (2007) guideline for erectile dysfunction states:
+The AUA (2007) guideline update for erectile dysfunction states:

 The management of erectile dysfunction begins with the identification of organic comorbidities and psychosexual dysfunctions; both should be appropriately treated or their care triaged.
 The currently available therapies that should be considered for the treatment of erectile dysfunction include the following: oral phosphodiesterase type 5 [PDE5] inhibitors, intra-urethral alprostadil, intracavernous vasoactive drug injection, vacuum constriction devices, and penile prosthesis implantation.
 These appropriate treatment options should be applied in a stepwise fashion with increasing invasiveness and risk balanced against the likelihood of efficacy.

 The EAU guidelines on male sexual dysfunction: erectile dysfunction and premature ejaculation (Wespes, 2013) recommend the implanted penile prosthesis as a third line of therapy for individuals that have failed other non-surgical treatments.

 Surgery (especially radical prostate and bladder surgery for cancer) can injure nerves and arteries near the penis, causing ED.
 Injury to the penis, spinal cord, prostate, bladder, and pelvis can lead to ED by harming nerves, smooth muscles, arteries, and fibrous tissues of the corpora cavernosa.